| Title: | Missing Data Imputation and Model Checking |

 variables slot of a missing_data.frame

-There are also S3 methods for the dim
+There are also S3 methods for the dim, dimnames, and names

-, etc. to work as expected on missing_data.frame
+colnames, etc. to work as expected on missing_data.frames.
+Also, accessing

 data.frame